Apple iPhone 16 Pro Max vs Motorola Moto G Power 5G (2024)

 Frequently Asked Questions

-Apple iPhone 16 Pro Max excels if you value largest iphone display ever at 6.9 inches with ultra-thin borders.
-Motorola Moto G Power 5G (2024) is better if you prioritize rare wireless charging (15w) support in the budget category.
-Pick based on your budget and daily use.
+Apple iPhone 16 Pro Max is the better choice if you prioritize largest iphone display ever at 6.9 inches with ultra-thin borders.
+Motorola Moto G Power 5G (2024) wins if you value rare wireless charging (15w) support in the budget category.
+Both are rated highly (4.7★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure